pshchelo/stackdev/irsible/README.rst

 ----------------------------------

-By default build script creates an image suitable for Ironic's ansible-deploy driver, which includes installing bunch of TC packages.
+By default build script creates an image suitable for Ironic's ansible-deploy driver, which includes installing (and building) some TC packages.
 If you just want to build a minimal Ansible "slave", set this variable in the shell before building the image::